award

 Although wrongful death cases may coincide with criminal prosecution, our Burbank personal injury attorneys focus on the civil aspect of the lawsuit.
 The standard of proof in a civil wrongful death claim is lower than in a criminal case, making it a viable option for seeking justice.

-Whether your loved one’s death was caused by a car accident, defective product, or another unfortunate incident, our attorneys are ready to fight for you.
+Whether your loved one’s death was caused by a car accident, a defective product, or another unfortunate incident, our attorneys are ready to fight for you.
 We know how overwhelming these situations can be, and we are here to provide the legal support you need.
 Contact us today to schedule a free consultation with our wrongful death lawyers in Burbank.

-• Spouse or Domestic Partner: The surviving spouse or registered domestic partner of the decedent.
+The surviving spouse or registered domestic partner has the first legal right to file for benefits.

-• Parents: Parents of the deceased, if they were financially dependent on the decedent.
+If parents were financially dependent on the decedent.

-• Heirs: Anyone who would inherit the decedent’s property under California’s intestate succession laws.
+Individuals who would inherit the decedent’s property under California’s intestate succession laws.

 Wrongful Death Statistics in Burbank